-Over the course of more than three decades’ experience in this area, we have worked to understand what makes some people successful in their strategic planning goals, and what makes others fall short of them.
+Over the course of more than three decades’ experience in this area, we have worked to understand what makes some people successful in their wealth preservation strategy, and what makes others fall short of them.
 We’ve asked ourselves, “What are the reasons why people don’t continue their estate planning, business planning, and philanthropic planning?
 And how can we help them to do so?”

 What we have found is that people don’t follow through on their planning goals for one of three reasons: a lack of clarity; a lack of confidence; and/or, a lack of coordination.